Alice Prin: Death and legacy

-In the wake of her death, Life magazine featured a three-page obituary of Prin in its 29 June 1953 edition, concluding with a memory from one of her friends who said: "We laughed, my God how we laughed."
+Life magazine featured a three-page obituary of Prin in its 29 June 1953 edition, concluding with a memory from one of her friends who said: "We laughed, my God how we laughed."
 Tsuguharu Foujita remarked that, with Kiki's death, the glorious days of Montparnasse were buried forever.

 Long after her death, Prin remains the embodiment of the outspokenness, audacity and creativity that marked the interwar period of life in Montparnasse.
 She represents a strong artistic force in her own right as a woman.
 In 1989, biographers Billy Klüver and Julie Martin called her "one of the century's first truly independent women".
 In her honor, a daylily has been named Kiki de Montparnasse.

-On May 14, 2022, Le Violon d'Ingres, which depicts Prin's back overlaid with a violin's f-holes, sold for $12.4 million, setting a record as the most expensive photograph ever sold at auction.
+On 14 May 2022, Le Violon d'Ingres, which depicts Prin's back overlaid with a violin's f-holes, sold for $12.4 million, setting a record as the most expensive photograph ever sold at auction.